lopes/cordyceps/README.md

 Cordyceps operates via command-line arguments, allowing flexible control over its behavior.

 ### Command Line Options
 Cordyceps uses subcommands to handle different modes of operation.
 To use the tool, you must specify either the `encrypt` or `decrypt` command, each with its own set of options.
-If in doubt, run `cordyceps -h`.
+If in doubt, run `cordyceps help`.

 #### `encrypt` Command
 Use the `encrypt` command to begin the encryption and exfiltration process.